kettanaito/react-advanced-form/docs/getting-started/creating-form.md

 ## Introduction
 React Advanced Form is field-centric.
 That means that it treats each form as a composite component containing various [field components](./creating-fields).

-Simply place a `Form` component and pass the necessary fields as its children.
-Statically or dynamically, that doesn't matter.
+## Implementation

+1. Import and use a `<Form>` component directly from `react-advanced-form` library.
+1. Use necessary field components as the children of the form, no matter the depth or nature (static/dynamic).

 ## Example
 ```jsx